KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 <a class="rec" href="https://www.neuromatchacademy.org/syllabus">Neuromatch Academy</a><br>
 <b>Neuromatch organizers and volunteers (2020)</b><br>
 Arguably the best resource available for learning computational neuroscience.
-Three weeks worth of material starting from simple principles of model selection and model fitting and moving to tutorials on dynamical systems and control, principles of deep learning & machine learning as applied to neuroscience, and much much more.
+Three weeks worth of material starting from simple principles of model selection and model fitting and moving to tutorials on dynamical systems and control, principles of deep learning & machine learning as applied to neuroscience, and much, much more.

 {: style="text-align: justify" }
 <a class="rec" href="http://statisticalml.stat.columbia.edu/event/tutorials-on-reinforcement-learning/">The Mathematical Foundations of Policy Gradient Methods</a><br>